Muscle Shoals, Alabama

 Muscle Shoals is the largest city in Colbert County, Alabama, United States.
-It is located along the Tennessee River in the northern part of the state and, as of the 2010 census, the population of Muscle Shoals was 13,146.
+It is located on the left bank of the Tennessee River in the northern part of the state and, as of the 2010 census, its population was 13,146.
 The estimated population in 2019 was 14,575.

-Both the city and the Florence-Muscle Shoals Metropolitan Area (including four cities in Colbert and Lauderdale counties) are commonly called "the Shoals".
-Northwest Alabama Regional Airport serves the Shoals region, located in the northwest section of the state.
+Both the city and the Florence-Muscle Shoals Metropolitan Area (including four cities in Colbert and Lauderdale counties) are commonly called "The Shoals".
+Northwest Alabama Regional Airport serves the Shoals region, located in the northwest section of the state in Muscle Shoals.

 Due to its strategic location along the Tennessee River, Muscle Shoals had long been territory of Native American tribes.
 In the late 18th and early 19th centuries, as Europeans entered the area in greater number, it became a center of historic land disputes.
-The new state of Georgia had ambitions to anchor its western claims (to the Mississippi River) by encouraging European-American development here, but that project did not succeed.
+The new state of Georgia had ambitions to anchor its western claims (to the Mississippi River) by encouraging development here, but that project did not succeed.

 Under President Franklin D. Roosevelt's administration during the Great Depression, the Tennessee Valley Authority was established to create infrastructure and jobs, resulting in electrification of a large rural area along the river.
 The Ford Motor Company did build and operate a plant for many years in the Listerhill community, three miles east of Muscle Shoals; it closed in 1982 as part of industrial restructuring when jobs moved out of the country.

 Since the 1960s, the city has been known for music.
 Local studios and artists developed the "Muscle Shoals Sound", including FAME Studios in the late 1950s and Muscle Shoals Sound Studio in 1969.

 Etymology

 There are several explanations as to how the city got its name.
-One is that it was named for a former natural feature of the Tennessee River, a shallow zone where mussels were gathered, and settlers named as Muscle Shoals.
-When the area was first settled, the distinct spelling of "mussel" to refer to the shellfish had not yet been locally adopted.
+One is that it was named after a former natural feature of the Tennessee River, a shallow zone where mussels were gathered and settlers named, and spelled, "Muscle Shoals".
+When the area was first settled, the proper spelling of "mussel" to refer to the shellfish had not been locally adopted.

-Cherokee people knew of this place as ᏓᎫᎾᏱ, "the place of clams or mussels".
+Cherokee people knew this place as ᏓᎫᎾᏱ (Dagunahi), or "the place of clams or mussels," from daguna (mussel) and -hi (place).